 So yes… Missed naps are absolutely fine.

-However, you should encourage your toddler to have quiet times in a calm corner when they’d usually have a nap as this gives them the opportunity to calm down and relax.
-Quiet time can include playing with crayons, and puzzles or looking at books.
+Yes.
+When your toddler is going through a nap transition, you should encourage your toddler to have quiet times in a calm corner when they’d usually have a nap as this gives them the opportunity to calm down and relax.

 Need More Parenting Help?